 Friday, October 20, 2017

-From Ferguson to Chicago and Baton Rouge, the deeds of police and their lack of accountability have sparked outrage and fueled a modern day civil rights movement.
-Each death, from Trayvon Martin to Philando Castille, has shone a spotlight on the calculus of race, policing and the criminal justice system.
+From Ferguson to Chicago to Baton Rouge, the deeds of police and their lack of accountability have sparked outrage and fueled a modern day civil rights movement.
+Each death, from Eric Garner to Philando Castille, has shone a spotlight on the intersection of race, policing and the criminal justice system.

 This Drexel Law Review Symposium will gather scholars and practitioners at the forefront of exploring anti-black policing, the school-to-prison pipeline, and the ethics of punishment.
-Speakers will turn a legal lens on police practices during slavery to present tactics from no-knock warrants to stop-and-frisk and the excessive use of force.
+Speakers will turn a legal lens on police practices from the time of slavery to contemporary tactics that include no-knock warrants to stop-and-frisk and the excessive use of force.

 The program will map out strategies for addressing and reversing troubling trends in race and policing, pointing to new directions that promote a more just path forward.